How we made $1 million for Moz (formerly SEOmoz)—using landing page optimization and email marketing

 - Then, we talked with paying members who had canceled, asking them the obvious question: “Why did you cancel?”
 We also wanted them to tell us the one thing that would bring them back.

 - We learned from face-to-face selling.
 Rand Fishkin, the founder of Moz, could easily sell the service face to face at conferences but commented that he wished his website could be as effective.
-We therefore asked Rand to pretend we were the prospect while we recorded his approach.
+So we asked Rand to pretend we were the prospect while we recorded his approach.
 We then compared what was on the current website with the details Rand used to sell Moz face to face.
 This technique enabled us to identify what was missing from the website.

 - We became the customer, which is a great way to see first-hand the good and not-so-good aspects of the actual customer experience.